This article by guest writer Arielle Contreras from Reedsy covers how to write a nonfiction book proposal for publishers.

 If your book proposal were your attempt to sell real estate, your chapter outline (a section in which you provide a brief summary of each chapter) would give the publisher a brief tour of the property.
 One to two meaningful paragraphs will do for each summary.
 You don’t want to overwhelm anyone.

-Voila!
-Follow these seven steps, and you have a solid book proposal in your hands, ready to arrive on the desks of publishers.
-If you would like to see these seven steps broken down even further, download this free book proposal template.
+Follow these seven steps, and you have a solid book proposal in your hands, ready to arrive on the desks of a literary agent or publisher.
+If you’re looking for a free book proposal template, check out Bonsai.

 Arielle Contreras is a staff writer at Reedsy, a curated marketplace that connects authors and publishers with the world’s best editors, designers and marketers.